open2b/scriggo-site/index.md

 For users who use Scriggo in an embedded context.

-- [Syntax of the Scriggo scripts]() covers the differences between a _Scriggo script_ and a standard Go program.
+- [Scriggo scripts vs Scriggo programs](/doc/users/script-program-differences.html) covers the differences between a _Scriggo script_ and a standard Go program.

 ## For developers who wants to embed Scriggo in their application